Ricardomol/pazdera.github.io/README.md

-# Linuxwell
+# broken.build

-These are the sources of the [Linuxwell website](http://linuxwell.com).
+These are the sources of the [broken.build website](http://broken.build).
 The theme is based on Rosario's port of the Ghost default Casper theme.
 I added some minor things to it and of course my content.